john-science/mazelib/README.md

 The Aldous-Broder algorithm treats the cells of a maze as a graph, and solves to find a Uniform Spanning Tree that covers that graph.

+#### Backtracking

+###### The Algorithm

+1. Randomly choose a starting cell.
+2. Randomly choose a wall at the current cell and open a passage through to any random adjacent cell, that has not been visited yet.
+This is now the current cell.
+3. If all adjacent cells have been visited, back up to the previous and repeat step 2.
+4. Stop when the algorithm has backed all the way up to the starting cell.

+###### Notes

+Results: perfect, unbiased

+This is a standard maze-generation algorithm because it is easy to understand and implement.
+And it produces high-quality mazes.

 #### Binary Tree

 ###### The Algorithm